-Most of the fastest knitters in the world favor a style of knitting that's sometimes known as lever knitting, pivot knitting or Irish Cottage knitting.
-It's a great method for knitters who knit for a living to use because it allows you to knit really quickly and doesn't cause as much pain in the hands and joints as other methods.
+Most of the fastest knitters in the world favor a style of knitting that's sometimes known as lever knitting, pivot knitting, or Irish cottage knitting.
+This is a great method for knitters who knit for a living, though anyone can learn it.
+It allows you to knit quickly and doesn't cause as much pain in the hands and joints as other methods.

 The yarn is usually tensioned around the lower fingers of the hand and the hand moves back and forth to form the stitches.
-It's a fluid movement that cuts down on repetitive strain and is historically used by production knitters who need to be able to work for many hours each day without pain.
+It's a fluid movement that cuts down on repetitive strain.
+Along with speed, that's why it is historically used by production knitters who need to be able to work for many hours each day without discomfort.

 Lever knitting is easily learned on long straight needles, one of which you can pop under your right arm as you work, keeping it stable.
 That way only the left-hand needle moves.
 A knitting sheath or makkin belt can also be used to hold a straight needle stationary (and that's what you'd probably use if you were knitting while standing or walking).

 Once you're comfortable with working with straight needles, you can also perform the same actions with circular needles.

 Learn Lever Knitting